sarahodell/impute/haplotypes/README.txt

 Files:

+breakup_haplos.R - Break up haplotype probability files so that each chromosome has h files where h is the number of unique haplotype groups and hap[[i]] is an nxp matrix of probabilities that individual n has haplotype i at marker p.
+Filters the haplotype probabilitiy files so that markers within haplotype groups that have a correlation of 0.95 or higher are dropped.
+Dropped markers are saved in an R object file with reference to the kept marker it was correlated with.

 control_file.R - script for creating R/qtl2 json control files

 fix_pmap.R - simple script to convert physical map file positions from Mb to bp